-- If you want a PDF of this pattern, then you can find it on Ravelry and Etsy – keep reading for more information about the design process!
+- If you want a PDF of this pattern, then you can find it on Ravelry , Etsy, & my shop (my shop will be the biggest discount! 😉) – keep reading for more information about the design process!

 - Add your finished project and view other completed projects on Ravelry here.